goaop/framework/README.md

 Requirements
 ------------

-Go! library is developed for PHP 5.4.0 and up, but it can partially work with PHP 5.3.0 code.
+Go!
+AOP library is developed for PHP 5.4.0 and up, but it can partially work with PHP 5.3.0 code.

 Note that PHP versions before 5.4 will not work completely, if you try to use aspects for code that uses Late Static Binding (LSB) feature.

-Go! library will not work with eAccelerator.
+Go!
+AOP library will not work with eAccelerator.

 Known bugs
 ------------